 With more than $500 million invested in the Canberra Hospital campus, the SPIRE Project will deliver increased capacity across the hospital’s adult intensive care, paediatric intensive care, surgical and emergency services.

-Following extensive planning and feasibility work, the new facility will be built at the eastern end of the hospital campus.
+Following extensive planning and feasibility work, the new facility will be built at the eastern end of the Canberra Hospital campus.

-The SPIRE Project location also effectively re-purposes valuable campus space, by demolishing aging buildings (building 5 and 24) and replacing these with a new, purpose-built facility.
+The location of the SPIRE Project also effectively re-purposes valuable campus space, by demolishing ageing buildings (5 and 24) and replacing these with a new, purpose-built facility.
 The new build will accommodate contemporary models of care, new and emerging technologies and flexible design principles.